 THE HAGUE, Netherlands (CN) – The International Criminal Court’s appeals chamber on Wednesday upheld a former Congolese vice president’s sentence for witness tampering, a year after his war-crimes conviction was thrown out.

 “The appeals chamber rejects all three grounds of appeal advanced by Mr. Bemba and reconfirms his sentence,” Presiding Judge Howard Morrison said before a nearly empty courtroom.
 Jean-Pierre Bemba Gombo himself was not present for the reading of the ruling, which affirmed the one-year sentence.

 Bemba, a former vice president of the Democratic Republic of the Congo, will not be serving further jail time, as he already spent 10 years in detention during his trial for war crimes and crimes against humanity for his involvement in the Second Congo War that began in 1998 and ended in 2003.

-Bemba was convicted at the International Criminal Court, a United Nations court for atrocity crimes, in 2016 for crimes committed by his militia between 2002 and 2003.
+Bemba was convicted at the International Criminal Court, the world’s only permanent court for atrocity crimes, in 2016 for crimes committed by his militia between 2002 and 2003.
 He was sentenced to 18 years in prison but that conviction was overturned on appeal in 2018 as a result of legal errors.